Do mentoring programs make commercial sense?

 Mentee feedback at Ascential plc

 By facilitating precise pairings with relatable mentors, mentoring technology genuinely advocates for inclusivity across all organisational tiers.
 The ramifications of exclusion are significant—according to research by Connectr, 75% of individuals who feel out of place are actively contemplating leaving their current positions this year.
 However, when diversity is emphasised, companies see a 19% increase in revenue.
 Businesses with ethnic diversity outperform their industry averages by 35% in terms of profit .
-Elevating and nurturing underrepresented talent has shifted from being a 'nice-to-have' to a commercial imperative.
+Elevating and nurturing underrepresented talent has through mentoring diversity shifted from being a 'nice-to-have' to a commercial imperative.
 Simon maintains that mentoring technology plays a pivotal role in realising this objective.

 Simon concludes by emphasising that companies neglecting the necessity for more flexible learning and development approaches are jeopardising their overall prosperity and financial stability.
 To fully tap into their capabilities, organisations need to invest more heavily in their most valuable resource—their workforce.
 Purposeful mentoring, facilitated by technology, eliminates the obstacles that often hinder overlooked talent groups, enabling them to advance and grow professionally.
 This, in turn, amplifies their contributions to the company's innovation, efficiency, and revenue generation.